What Happens If I Cannot Provide The Required Documents Due To Special Circumstances?

 What Classifies As A Special Circumstance?

-When applying for your National Police Certificate, a special circumstance can be defined by many events.
+When applying for your National Police Check, a special circumstance can be defined by many events.
 Special circumstances are rare, and would typically include cases of hardship or an incapacity.

 An individual may be eligible for special provisions if they have any of the following circumstances: